5 FAM 1300

 a.
 The Deputy Assistant Secretary for Public Affairs (PA) and the Deputy Assistant Secretary for Global Information Services (A/GIS) are jointly responsible for overseeing Department of State publication activities.

 b.
-The Bureau of Administration through A/GIS/GPS establishes policies and provides services for the effective and efficient production of printed matter either in-house or by the Government Printing Office (GPO) or A/GIS/GPS contractors.
+The Bureau of Administration through A/GIS/GPS establishes policies and provides services for the effective and efficient production of printed matter either in-house or by the Government Publishing Office (GPO) or A/GIS/GPS contractors.
 A/GIS/GPS is the Department’s liaison to the GPO, and employees must go through A/GIS/GPS to contract GPO services on behalf of the Department.
 A/GIS/GPS must review and approve all Department publications primarily distributed within the United States in order to issue required publication numbers.

 c.
 Public Affairs must review and approve Department publications that are intended for release to the public.